cockroachdb/docs/v21.2/node-shutdown.md

 In addition to the [graceful node shutdown](#prepare-for-graceful-shutdown) requirements, observe the following guidelines:

-- Before decommissioning nodes, verify that there are no [underreplicated or unavailable ranges](ui-cluster-overview-page.html#cluster-overview-panel) on the cluster.
+- Before decommissioning nodes, verify that there are no [under-replicated or unavailable ranges](ui-cluster-overview-page.html#cluster-overview-panel) on the cluster.
 - Do **not** terminate the node process, delete the storage volume, or remove the VM before a `decommissioning` node has [changed its membership status](#status-change) to `decommissioned`.
-This will prevent the node from rebalancing all of its range replicas onto other nodes gracefully, can cause transient query errors in client applications, and the remaining ranges will be under-replicated and vulnerable to loss of [quorum](architecture/replication-layer.html#overview) if another node goes down.
-If the data store is destroyed (e.g., by removing a VM), this will permanently damage the cluster, requiring manual repair with potential data loss.
+Prematurely terminating the process will prevent the node from rebalancing all of its range replicas onto other nodes gracefully, can cause transient query errors in client applications, and leave the remaining ranges under-replicated and vulnerable to loss of [quorum](architecture/replication-layer.html#overview) if another node goes down.
 - When removing nodes, decommission all nodes at once.
 Do not decommission the nodes one-by-one.
-This will incur unnecessary data movement costs due to replicas being passed between decommissioning nodes.
-All nodes **must** be fully `decommissioned` before the process is terminated and the volume removed.
+This will incur unnecessary data movement costs due to replicas being passed between decommissioning nodes. **All** nodes must be fully `decommissioned` before terminating the node process and removing the data storage.
 - If you have a decommissioning node that appears to be hung, you can [recommission](#recommission-nodes) the node.

 #### Step 1.
 Get the IDs of the nodes to decommission